intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_quickstart.md

 #### 6. Ollama hang when multiple different questions is asked or context is long
 If you find ollama hang when multiple different questions is asked or context is long, and you see `update_slots : failed to free spaces in the KV cache` in the server log, this could be because that sometimes the LLM context is larger than the default `n_ctx` value, you may increase the `n_ctx` and try it again.

+#### 7. `signal: bus error (core dumped)` error
+If you meet this error, please check your Linux kernel version first.
+You may encounter this issue on higher kernel versions (like kernel 6.15).
+You can also refer to [this issue](https://github.com/intel-analytics/ipex-llm/issues/10955) to see if it helps.